ArduPilot/ardupilot_wiki/copter/source/docs/current-limiting-and-voltage-scaling.rst

 reduced to a safe level in 1 to 5 seconds (depending upon how far over the limit it is).
-Because the limit can be exceeded for short periods of time, the limit should be set somewhere between the battery's burst limit and it's absolute upper limit.
+Because the limit can be exceeded for short periods of time, the limit should be set somewhere between the battery's burst limit and its absolute upper limit.

 Voltage scaling